SkyeYXL/ecs/intl.en-US/Network/Elastic Network Interfaces/Configure an ENI.md

 2. Press the I key to enter the edit mode and add the configuration information to the ENI configuration file.

-    Choose one of the following configuration information sets based on your actual needs.
+    Choose one of the following configuration information sets based on your needs.

-    -   Scenario 1: Allocate a dynamic IP address for the ENI over DHCP.
+    -   Scenario 1: Assign a dynamic IP address for the ENI over DHCP.

         Example: